sakshisangamwar/security-jobs/README.md

 # Security Jobs & Internships for New Grads and Students

-Welcome to the Security Jobs Repository!
+Welcome to the Security Jobs Repo!
 Here, we track full-time security roles and internships for new graduates and students in cybersecurity, security research, and related fields.

-This list is maintained by the community and is focused on roles in the USA, and Remote 🌎
+This list is maintained and is focused on roles in the USA, and Remote 🌎

 💼 Contribute by submitting an issue or pull request!